goadesign/goa.design/content/learn/guide.md

 Note how `goagen` generated a main for our app as well as a skeleton controller (`bottle.go`).
-These two files are meant to help bootstrap a new development, they won't be re-generated (by default) if already present (re-run the tool again and note how it only generates the files under the `app`, `client` and `swagger` directories this time).
+These two files are meant to help bootstrap a new development, they won't be re-generated (by default) if already present (re-run the tool again and note how it only generates the files under the `app`, `client`, `tool` and `swagger` directories this time).
 This behavior and many other aspects are configurable via command line arguments, see the goagen docs for details.

 Back to the list of generated files:

-* The app directory contains the generated code that glues the low level HTTP router to your code.
+* The `app` directory contains the generated code that glues the low level HTTP router to your code.
-* The client directory contains the generated code that implements a client Go package as well as a CLI tool that can be used to make requests to the cellar service.
+* The `client` directory contains the generated code that implements a client Go package.
+* The `tool` directory contains a CLI tool that can be used to make requests to the cellar service.
-* The swagger directory contains a swagger specification of the API both in JSON and YAML formats.
+* The `swagger` directory contains a swagger specification of the API both in JSON and YAML formats.

 As discussed above the `main.go` and `bottle.go` files provide a starting point for implementing the service entry point and the bottle controller respectively.
-Looking at the content of the app
+Looking at the content of the `app`
 package:

 * `controllers.go` contains the controller interface type definitions.
 There is one such interface per resource defined in the design language.
-The file also contains the code that "mount" implementations of these controller interfaces onto the service.
+The file also contains the code that "mounts" implementations of these controller interfaces onto the service.
 The exact meaning of "mounting" a controller is discussed further below.